rebelsky/csc207c/_readings/writing-classes.md

   Vec2D vee = new Vec2D(Math.pi/3, 1);
 ```

 i.
-How do we create something twice as long as `vee` using the static `double` method?
+How do we create something twice as long as `vee` using the static `dubble` method?

 ii.
 How do we create something twice as long as `vee` using the object method from the text?

 c.
-What do you see as the advantages of each approach to writing `double`?
+What do you see as the advantages of each approach to writing `dubble`?
 Why might we decide to make it an object method?
 Why might we decide to make it a static method?

 ### Self check 2: Close reading